ctz/ctz.github.com/_posts/2013-07-07-tls-downgrade.md

 During this investigation I wrote a [pure python toy TLS stack][tls-hacking].
 Please observe the emphasis on **toy**.
 Of particular note is `src/socks_proxy.py` -- a dodgy SOCKS proxy which implements this attack.

 [tls-hacking]: https://github.com/ctz/tls-hacking

+# Update: 2013-08-21
+Today TLS1.2 support reached Chrome mainline.
+Unfortunately there doesn't seem to be any mitigation implemented for [downgrade][chrome29lg]:

+![screenshot showing Chrome 29 with TLS1.2 being downgraded to SSL3.0][chrome29]

+[chrome29]: /assets/demo-chrome29-sm.png
+[chrome29lg]: /assets/demo-chrome29-lg.png

+So unfortunately this implementation of TLS1.2 doesn't offer any advantage over SSL3.0 in the face of even a trivial active attacker :(